 When is the best time to visit Arizona?

-The best times to visit Arizona are between November through to April because during these months although it’s winter there, the desert city climate is warm enough and the room rates are affordable though they do fill up fast.
+The best times to visit Arizona are between November to April because during these months although it’s winter there, the desert city climate is warm enough and the room rates are affordable though they do fill up fast.

 Alternatively, the ideal time to visit can be from March till May (springtime) when the weather is the most temperate, the desert is in bloom and you’re best able to take advantage of all the outdoor adventures Arizona is known for.
 But whenever you visit, keep in mind the seasons are hard to guess in Arizona.
 The leaves don’t change colors in fall, nor will flowers blossom in the spring.